CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 Solution 1: Using EDNS0

-- It is an endpoint of ElastiCache with many nodes.
+• The target is an ElastiCache endpoint with many nodes.

-- 2) Once get the mapping domain name, can send another
+• 2) Once you get the mapped domain name, send another A record query with the EDNS option

-(You can implement the logic in your own application.
-Because it has many different way to enable EDNS
+(You can implement this logic in your own application.
+There are many different ways to enable EDNS, so please refer to the documentation for your programming language or DNS library.)

-Here is an example regarding the output can see when using dig
+Here is an example of the output you can see when using dig:

 $ dig -t CNAME my-svc.default.cluster.local